-In accordance with the Accounts and Audit Regulations 2015 and the Public Sector Internal Auditing Standards (PSIAS), the Head of Internal Audit, Anti-Fraud and Assurance is required to provide independent assurance and an annual opinion on the adequacy and effectiveness of the council's internal control, governance, and risk management arrangements.
+In accordance with the Accounts and Audit Regulations 2015 and the Public Sector Internal Auditing Standards (PSIAS), the Head of Internal Audit is required to provide independent assurance and an annual opinion on the adequacy and effectiveness of the council's internal control, governance, and risk management arrangements.
 This is achieved through the delivery of an annual programme of risk-based audit activity, including counter fraud and investigation activity.
 Management actions arising from the audit work are agreed with the aim of improving the internal control, governance, and risk management arrangements of the council.

-The Annual Internal Audit Opinion Report will be considered by the Council's Audit and Governance Committee at its meeting in July following which the details of the opinion will be included in the Annual Governance Statement.
+The Annual Internal Audit Opinion Report has been considered by the Council's Audit and Governance Committee.
 Based on the work completed to date and taking into account other sources of assurance, an overall positive assurance opinion in expected.

-Extract of HolA annual report to be included in due course
+Below is an extract from the Head of Internal Audit's annual report submitted to the Audit and Governance Committee at their meeting on 15th November 2023.
+The full report is available via this link - TO BE ADDED